kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/docs_contribution_base.md

 {% endif %}

-The output of each language build will be in the associated `_build/languagecode` directory, where `languagecode` is the two- or five-character language code associated with the specific language.
+The output of each language build will be in the associated `_build/languagecode` directory, where `languagecode` is the two- or five-character language code associated with the specific language (e.g. `fr` for French, `it` for Italian, etc.).

 If you find an issue with a single build, you can run that individual build separately by running `tox -e docs-languagecode`.